Skip to main content

 note

-The PIN authenticator is fully managed by the SDK: its contents are defined and modified through the SDK.
+The PIN and password authenticators are fully managed by the SDK: their contents are defined and modified through the SDK.

 However, the other authenticators are enrolled by the operating system, thus the user has to authenticate at the end of the registration for these authenticators.